 Although most ED issues are psychologically based, some are medical.
 Generally speaking, medical causes mean medical treatments!
 Even though the cause of your ED is physiological – there is a possibility you can alleviate ED by treating the cause.
 For example, if your condition is diabetes, getting your blood sugar under control can help.
 Heart failure or other cardio-vascular concerns can be treated and may relieve or partially relieve some of your ED.
 Medications as well (particularly SSRIs) tend to have a strong impact on erections and arousal (in addition to desire).
 If the medical condition is not treatable (e.g. nerve damage caused by accident or long-term alcoholism for instance) there are still medical interventions that can help.
 Medications such Viagra, Cialis, Levitra, and others can provide good quality erections that you may not be able to achieve on your own.
-Papaverine – a drug you administer by injection at the base of the penis is a vasodilator that allows blood flow to the penis, resulting in an erection.
+Papaverine – administered by injection at the base of the penis is a vasodilator that allows blood flow to the penis, resulting in an erection.
 In more severe cases of ED, you might find relief in surgical penile implants.
 There are currently two different kinds of implants available: semirigid or inflatable.
 Another possibility is penis prosthetics.

 Erectile dysfunction (ED) today affects over 150 million men worldwide [Ayta et al. 1999].
 The recognition of ED in literature dates back to 2000 BC, whereas treatment options were only first introduced in the early 1960s [Maggi et al. 2000].